rackerlabs/support-how-to/content/general/ord1-cr5-cr8-data-center-consolidation-faq.md

 ### Will there be any IP address or Domain Name Service (DNS) changes?

-For most customers, who stay in their allocated move group, the public IP addresses of the devices are retained and are moved with the devices to the new location.
+For most customers, who stay in their allocated move group, the public IP addresses of the devices are retained and moved with the devices to the new location.
 In this case, you do not need to make any changes to your DNS.

-#### Exception - Rackspace Managed Backup Service
+#### Exception - Rackspace Managed Backup service

-The IP addresses used for the network that runs the Rackspace Managed Backup service (BackupNet/ServiceNet) will change for all customers.
+The IP addresses used for the network that runs the Rackspace Managed Backup service (BackupNet/ServiceNet) change for all customers.
 Because Rackspace does not have access to Managed Colocation servers, Managed Colocation customers need to make the Managed Backup service IP address change themselves.

-Rackspace will take responsibility for updating the Managed Backup service IP addresses for all other customers who use this service.
+Rackspace takes responsibility for updating the Managed Backup service IP addresses for all other customers who use this service.

 If you are using BackupNet/ServiceNet for any purpose other than Rackspace Managed Backup or for ObjectRocket, you need to make the necessary arrangements to move to ExNet before your move night.
-In ORD1, BackupNet/ServiceNet will be available for use only for Rackspace Managed Backup and for ObjectRocket.
+In ORD1, BackupNet/ServiceNet is available for use only for Rackspace Managed Backup and for ObjectRocket.

 ### What are the high-level stages of the migration?